 A middle path between the two extremes of Arminian “inviolable freedom” and Calvinist “Deterministic hyper-sovereignty” is helpful to examine.
 In this view of things, mankind does indeed possess the power of self-determination and free agency, as the Arminians insist, however our wills are also indeed enslaved to sin, as the Calvinists insist.
 All that this means is that we have free agency to choose between alternatives, however all of the alternatives that present themselves to us are sinful.
 In more traditional language, this is called “concupiscence” and “total depravity”.

 Now, obviously the picture thus described does not accord with our experience of life and reality.
 The clear objection that presents itself is “I do not always sin, some times I love, sometimes I do good.
 I am clearly not totally depraved.” – This is quite true, and so some qualifications need to be introduced.
 Firstly, it is true that we do not always sin, however this reflects more on God than it does on us.
 The only reason we do not descend into a complete and entire depravity, is because our God is a God who delights in rescuing captives and freeing slaves.
-As such, God is always and everywhere sending us the sufficient grace we need in order to climb out of the pit of our sin and throw off the shackles that bind us to evil.
+As such, God is always and everywhere sending us the sufficient grace we need in order to climb out of the pit of our sinto climb out of the pit of our sin and throw off the shackles that bind us to evil.
 The further we descend into depravity and evil, the greater the quantity of grace that God sends us.
 He is always giving us the opportunity and the means to turn from our sinful ways and repent, and all we need to do is give our consent.

 What happens when we turn from sin and instead strive to do good?
 We become liberated.
 We finally possess the promised free will.
 God himself takes hold of us and shatters the chains that tie our wills to darkness and evil.
 Until God does this, our will is not free.
 The more and more that we consent to this liberation, and the more and more we cooperate with God’s grace, the more and more free we become.
 This freedom and liberation from sin could almost be seen as a slavery of another sort – instead of being slaves to sin, darkness, death, evil and the devil; we become slaves of love, righteousness, goodness, light and God himself.
 The theological traditions generally agree that in the end, we will be so enraptured by love that we will be impeccable – incapable of sinning.
 This is a paradoxical slavery opposed to the one in which we started, and interestingly, we call it the highest, most supreme form of freedom.